 Take care not to open the stove doors too vigorously in case of causing smoke spillage.
 If smoke spillage occurs after the fire door has been opened this could be due to poor chimney draft.
-SEE TROUBLESHOOTING.
+SEE TROUBLESHOOTING (see page 24).